halyph/mind-flow/docs/wiki/howtos/git.md

 ### soft reset

+!!! note

   The `--soft` option means that you will not lose the uncommitted changes you may have.

 ```shell
 git reset --soft HEAD~1